-Body: semi-foreign in type, the body is medium, with well-balanced combination of power and elegance.
-Shoulders are prominent and angulated.
-Musculature is well developed, especially in adult males which may be heavier built than females.
+Body: semi-foreign in type, the body medium, with well-balanced is combination of power and elegance.
+Shoulders are prominent and Musculature angulated. well is developed, especially in adult males which may be heavier built than females.
 A characteristic belly pouch, called "belly flap", is required between hind legs.